LLNL/lbann/docs/layers/transform_layers.rst

 Bernoulli
 ----------------------------------------

-The Bernoulli layer is a random tensor with a Bernoulli distribution.
+The :python:`Bernoulli` layer is a random tensor with a Bernoulli distribution.
 Randomness is only applied during training.
 The tensor is filled with zeros during evaluation.

 Arguments: